vascabarkapa/movieland-cinema-mobile/README.md

 With the Movieland Cinema mobile app, customers can reserve and purchase tickets in just a few taps, ensuring a seamless cinema experience.

 ## Feedback
 If you have any feedback, please reach out to us at vascabarkapa@gmail.com.
-Made in 2023.